ninaschulte/1st-it-services/README.md

 <p>How to fix the nav position I found on this forum resource for this https://stackoverflow.com/questions/40772841/how-to-position-fixed-the-navbar-when-using-flexbox</p>
 <h3>Hero image</h3>
 <p>For hero image CSS I used styling from "Love Running project"</p>
+<h3>Pages</h3>
+All pages are styled with Flexbox and used the knowledge from these tutorials https://www.youtube.com/watch?v=hwbqquXww-U&list=PL4-IK0AVhVjMSb9c06AjRlTpvxL3otpUd&index=1
 <h3>Footer</h3>
 <p>Footer CSS style, I used the code from here https://materializecss.com/footer.html</p>
 <h1>Testing</h1>